-The Association received a cash deposit from the cities of Fort Dodge, Marion and Ottumwa for third-party claims administration services for their Chapter 411 claims.
-Pursuant to an agreement between the Association and the cities of Fort Dodge, Marion, and Ottumwa, the cash will be returned when the term of the agreement expires.
+Restricted cash and cash equivalents/deposit payable: The Association received a cash deposit from the cities of Fort Dodge, Marion, Ottumwa, Dubuque, Iowa City, and Oskaloosa for third-party claims administration services for their Chapter 411 claims.
+Pursuant to an agreement between the Association and the cities of Fort Dodge, Marion, Ottumwa, Dubuque, Iowa City, and Oskaloosa, the cash will be returned when the term of the agreement expires.
+Due to the cash deposits being refundable, the cash is restricted and included in deposit payable on the statements of net position.
 These agreements are renewed annually, and these funds are not available for unrestricted use by the Association.